charlinelach/pwGenerator/README.md

 # Password Generator
-The purpose of this project is to test/provide practice for the developer in coding with CSS and Bootstrap.
+The purpose of this project is to provide end users/employees a way to produce new, more secure passwords.
+The password will be random and based on some selections.

 **Created**: `2020 September 24`
 <br>